Development of Virus Biosensor for Detection of Viruses

 The research group have demonstrated that a relatively simple assay setup combined with single-molecule sensitivity and equilibrium fluctuation analysis can be used to detect viral particles with a LOD of ~106 particles/ml.
 This LOD is better than what has so far been reported by others in the context of biosensors for the detection of noroviruses and additionally the whole assay could be performed in less than two hours a significant improvement on the current most sensitive method of virus detection where the PCR is employed.
 Furthermore, these techniques could be extended to study of other viral pathogens.

 Bally, M., Gunnarsson, A.; Svensson, L.; Larson, G. Zhdanov; V. P.; Höök, F., Interaction of Single Virus-like Particles with Vesicles Containing Glycosphingolipids.
 Physical Review Letters, 107 (18) pp. 188103.

-The iXon Ultra 897 is the ideal camera for TIRF microscopy.
-The iXon Ultra platform takes the popular back-illuminated 512 x 512 frame transfer sensor and overclocks readout to 17 MHz, pushing speed performance to an outstanding 56 fps (full frame), whilst maintaining single photon sensitivity and quantitative stability throughout.
-The status of ‘Ultimate Sensitivity’ is also preserved in this model, offering thermoelectric cooling down to -100°C and industry-lowest clock induced charge noise.
-Additional unique features of the iXon Ultra include USB connectivity and direct raw data access for on the fly processing.
+The iXon EMCCD Life is the ideal camera for TIRF microscopy.
+The latest iXon 888 model is the fastest EMCCD detector available, reading out at 93 fps at 512 x 512 and 26 fps for the full 1024 x 1024 array.
+Further acceleration is possible using user-defined sub-arrays, exceeding 600 fps from a 128 x128 sub-array, all whilst maintaining single photon sensitivity and quantitative stability throughout.
+The status of ‘Ultimate Sensitivity’ is also preserved in this model, with thermoelectric cooling down to -80°C and industry-lowest clock induced charge noise.
+Additional unique features of the iXon include USB connectivity and iXon Ultra models also provide direct raw data access for on the fly processing.
 EMCCD and conventional CCD readout modes provide heightened application flexibility, with a new ‘low and slow’ noise performance in CCD mode.